mdda/mdda.github.io/_posts/AI/2019-12-04-tensorflow-from-source-fedora.md

 #### ```./configure``` machine compilation defaults

-The following is the commandline configuration equivalent to answering a lot of in-line questions (which cannot be automated) :
+The following is the command-line configuration equivalent to answering a lot of in-line questions (which resist being automated otherwise) :

 {% highlight bash %}
 # https://github.com/tensorflow/tensorflow/issues/7542#issue-207940753